Callum-Rimmer/Code-Vault/README.md

 **This repository contains instructions on how to run various programs and other useful code.
-Each program's section header is linked to its github page.**
+Each program's section header is linked to its official page.**

 ### Hardware information for linux
 `lscpu` - Reports information about cpu and processing units\